lordmulder/MParallel/README.md

     MParallel.exe ping.exe -n 16 fsf.org : ping.exe -n 16 gnu.org : ping.exe -n 16 github.com

-A slightly more advanced example, using a command pattern to express the above command-line more elegantly:
+A slightly more advanced example, using a *command pattern* to express the above command-line more elegantly:

     MParallel.exe --pattern="ping.exe -n 16 {{0}}" fsf.org : gnu.org : github.com

+It is also possible to read your commands (or the parameters for your command pattern) from a file:

+    MParallel.exe --input=my_commands.txt

 Now let's read the output of the "dir" command to copy all "&ast;.jpg" file to "&ast;.jpg.v2":

-    dir /b *.jpg | MParallel.exe --shell --stdin --auto-wrap --pattern="copy {{0}} {{0}}.v2"
+    dir /b *.jpg | MParallel.exe --shell --stdin ---pattern="copy {{0}} {{0}}.v2"

 Note that, in the last example, we need to use `--shell` option, because `copy` is a built-in shell function, **not** a program.
+Also note that we may need to add `--no-split-lines` and `--auto-wrap` to properly handle file names containing spaces!

 # Options